518.725.5956 (shelter) 518.736.2100 (report abuse/found animals: 24 hours)

 Bobbi Jo and Ross have visited multiple schools in Hamilton, Fulton and Montgomery Counties.
-When she comes into the classroom, she shows the children a video of shelter dogs from the Regional Animal Shelter, explaining what role the shelter plays in the community and how they themselves can have an impact by planning supply drives.
+When she comes into the classroom, she shows the children a video of shelter dogs from Regional SPCA, explaining what role the shelter plays in the community and how they themselves can have an impact by planning supply drives.
 In 2017, R.A.S.E. began a standing curriculum with a half-hour monthly class in one of our local special education classrooms.
 R.A.S.E. has also worked with and will continue to work with students at FMCC, as well as various youth organizations.

 In addition to going into the schools, the R.A.S.E.
 Program has also been used to give children from the ages of 12 – 15 experience on what it is like to work at an animal shelter.
 In 2016, the Board approved a program for 12-15 year olds to intern at the shelter by cleaning, painting and picking up yard waste in order to teach them what goes on at a shelter and how to take care of animals.
 In 2019, our R.A.S.E. interns learned the business end of running a shelter by planning, organizing, and successfully running three fundraisers!